masinag/profile-matching/README.md

 ### Modules and packages

 * `main.py` is the runnable script which takes the path to the `profile`'s json-file and the path to the directory containing the json-files of the `cmp_profiles`.
 It calls the API functions to do the matching and prints their result.
 It offers also the possibility to translate the topics from foreign languages to English when possible by setting a flag.
+* package `matching`:
+  * `algorithm1.py`: contains the implementation of the `algorithm1`.
+  * `algorithm2.py`: contains the implementation of the `algorithm2`.
+  * `matcher.py` contains functions to do the comparison between the `profile` and the `cmp_profiles` and to get the most similar one.
+It uses functions defined in the `matching` package.
+  * package `parsing`:
     * `parser.py` contains functions to clean-up topic names for a profile and translate them if requested.
 Topic names are translated using the Wikipedia API.
-* `matcher.py` contains functions to do the comparison between the `profile` and the `cmp_profiles` and to get the most similar one.
-It uses functions defined in the `matching` package.
-* package `matching`:
-  * `matcher1.py`: contains the implementation of the `algorithm1`.
-  * `matcher2.py`: contains the implementation of the `algorithm2`.

 ### Other resources